adeoo/Game-of-life/README.md

 4. Any dead cell with exactly three live neighbours becomes a live cell.

 ## **About the Script**
-when you run this simple [script](https://github.com/adeoo/Game-of-life/blob/main/GOF.py) a 600 x 600 window will pop up, containing a lattice and a random generation zero, it then proceeds to play the game, close the window to terminate the script.
+when you run this simple [script](https://github.com/adeoo/Game-of-life/blob/main/GOF.py) a *600 x 600* window will pop up, containing a lattice and a random generation zero, it will then proceed to play the game. close the window to terminate the script.

 ## **Screenshot**
 ![alt text](https://raw.githubusercontent.com/adeoo/Game-of-life/main/GOF.png "Screenshot")